marineprep/marineprep-admin-app/SUPABASE_SETUP_GUIDE.md

 -- Policy for authenticated users to delete their files CREATE POLICY "Authenticated users can delete files" ON storage.objects FOR DELETE USING (auth.role() = 'authenticated');

+-- Alternative: If you want to allow all operations for authenticated users -- CREATE POLICY "Allow all operations for authenticated users" ON storage.objects -- FOR ALL USING (auth.role() = 'authenticated');
 ```

 ### 3. Database RLS Policies